 - 2.1 A laboratory applying for SAC-SINGLAS accreditation shall be consistent in documenting the CMC in the accreditation schedule. - 2.2 The laboratory shall classify the type of calibration that it is pursuing during the submission of the application form or in subsequent annual surveillance or renewal assessment. - 2.3 The attached tables serve as a general format on how the parameters to be calibrated will be classified.
-Where parameters are not shown in the attached tables, laboratory shall approach the SAC-SINGLAS staff officer for further discussion on how they can document those parameters. - 2.4 The CMC is defined as the smallest uncertainty of measurement that a laboratory achieves within its scope of accreditation, when performing routine calibrations of the best existing unit under test intended to define, realize, conserve or reproduce a unit of that quantity or one or more of its values, or when performing routine calibrations of measuring instruments designed for the measurement of that quantity.
-The assessment of CMC of accredited calibration laboratories has to be based on the method described in Appendix A but shall normally be supported or confirmed by actual evidence. - 2.5 The estimation for the uncertainty of measurement that defines the CMC shall follow the text as laid down in the SAC-SINGLAS Technical Guide 1 "Guidelines on the Evaluation and Expression of the Measurement Uncertainty."
-The CMC shall be stated to the same level as required for calibration certificates, that is in the form of an expanded uncertainty of measurement, normally with coverage factor k = 2.
+Where parameters are not shown in the attached tables, laboratory shall approach the SAC-SINGLAS staff officer for further discussion on how they can document those parameters. - 2.4 The CMC is defined as the smallest uncertainty of measurement that a laboratory achieves within its scope of accreditation for one of the following conditions : - i) when performing routine calibrations of the best existing unit under test intended to define, realise, conserve or reproduce a unit of that quantity or one or more of its values. - ii) when performing routine calibrations of measuring instruments designed for the measurement of that quantity.

+The assessment of CMC of accredited calibration laboratories has to be based on the method described in Appendix A but shall normally be supported or confirmed by actual evidence.

+- 2.5 The estimation for the uncertainty of measurement that defines the CMC shall follow the text as laid down in the SAC-SINGLAS Technical Guide 1 "Guidelines on the Evaluation and Expression of the Measurement Uncertainty." ^[1] The CMC shall be stated to the same level as required for calibration certificates, that is in the form of an expanded uncertainty of measurement, normally with coverage factor k = 2. - References: [1] SAC-SINGLAS Technical Guide 1, Guidelines on the Evaluation and Expression of the Measurement Uncertainty, second edition, 29 March 2019